violentmonkey/violentmonkey.github.io/src/pages/pages/api/gm.md

 ### GM_xmlhttpRequest

-Make an xmlhttpRequest, with some special abilities.
+Make a request like XMLHttpRequest, with some special capabilities.

 ```js
 GM_xmlhttpRequest(details)